Cha-xeo/TasksBoard/README.md

     "id": {id},
     "name": "string",
     "description": "string",
+    "userIDS": [1]
+  }
+  id: must match the route
-    "userIDS": [1] // empty to clear, omit to not change, will remove any non present id }
+  userIDS: empty to clear, omit to not change, will remove any non present id

 DELETE
   Delete Task with specified {id}